pbastowski/tvflix/README.md

 > Vuetify is a Vue UI Library with beautifully handcrafted Material Components.
 No design skills required — everything you need to create amazing applications is at your fingertips.

 Well, you'll still need to be able to design the actual web app layouts, but at least most of the design language is taken care of for you.
 I have used this component framework in many Vue apps, since it was pre version 1.
 It has saved me countless hours of development work.

+#### fetch API - seriously?

+Yes, unfortunately axios has trouble with CORS and specifically with the tvmaze public API.
+There are documented issues about CORS issues in AXIOS on its github repo.

+The way to get around this problem is to use fetch() with a very specific header, please see `src/store/actions.js` for the details.

+> By the way, jQuery.ajax also works pit of the box.

 ### The design